SOFTINUX/Base_Doc/source/implement_your_extension/base_as_dependency/base_as_dependency_vs.rst

 Add references
 --------------

-Add references to the Base two dlls and ExtCore nuGet packages (ExtCore is a dependency of Base).
+Add references to the Base and ExtCore (ExtCore is a dependency of Base).

 .. figure:: ../../_static/images/SampleExtensionDeps1.png
    :alt: dependencies of sample application